senemdilli/senemdilli/README.md

 <h1 align="center">Hi 👋, I'm Senem Dilli 👩🏼‍💻</h1>

-Love to learn and experience new things, dynamic work environments, improving myself and those around me describes my personality pretty well.
-I have some experience in many fields, such as software development, product management, product development, game development, UX/UI, video editing, branding, etc. I want to participate in projects which would help me to practice what I have learned and also to learn by practicing, to gain more experience in different fields.
+As a self-motivated and proactive individual, I thrive in dynamic work environments where I can constantly learn and experience new things.
+My passion for improving myself and those around me has driven me to gain experience in various fields including software development, product management, game development, and more.
+I enjoy working collaboratively with teams, but I am also confident in working independently.
+I am eager to participate in projects that allow me to grow my skills and knowledge, while contributing my knowledge to achieve successful outcomes.

 <header>
   <div align="center">